Learn techniques for deep frying in a Wok and how it can elevate your kitchen.

 Because Woks’ sides rise up earlier than those of other cookware, it’ll take you less oil to reach your desired oil depth.

 In some cases, a Wok can achieve the same oil depth as a dutch oven using 33 percent less oil.

 Ease of Access

 Woks’ gently sloping sides grant you the ability to freely and easily move items in, out, and around inside, ensuring an even fry on all sides.

 When compared to other cookware, the increased surface area of a Wok means you can complete your fry in fewer batches, which equates to less time cooking and more time enjoying your deep-fried creation.

 Deep frying smaller items (think french fries, calamari, and karaage) and items that float (like beignets, donuts, and funnel cake) are where the Wok’s unique shape truly shines at creating delicious golden brown morsels.

 Woks are great at deep frying batches of smaller items like chicken nuggets, but aren’t as ideal at simultaneously deep frying multiple larger items like chicken breasts.
 This is because the Wok’s shape doesn’t allow for more than one or two large items to be fried at once without the walls sloping the items into one another, which causes an uneven fry.

-Once golden brown, remove your fried food from the oil with a spider strainer or slotted spoon and dry the food on a paper-towel covered plate or with a
+Once your food is golden brown and fully cooked, remove your fried food from the oil with a spider strainer or slotted spoon.
+To absorb the excess oil and ensure your food is dry and not dripping with hot oil, dry the food on a paper-towel covered plate or with a Sheet Pan Rack.

 Keep in mind the following notes when deep frying in a Wok: